 Horse meat for example, is still being sold as beef, and organized crime groups are also taking an active interest in the illicit trade.

-In this article, we will explain what food fraud is, and why a risk mitigation policy is very important for a food producer.
+In this article we will explain, what is food fraud, and why a risk mitigation policy is very important for a food producer.

 Many types of food fraud, one main reason

-What does food fraud mean anyway?
+What is food fraud anyway?
 In short, it happens every time food is not what it’s purported to be.
 A longer but more comprehensive way to describe it would be:

 the deliberate and intentional substitution, addition, tampering, or misrepresentation of food, food ingredients, or food packaging; or false or misleading statements made about a product for economic gain.